arnav-exe/ai-news-platform/README.md

 ### TODO:
  * include supplementary images in articles?
  * pass article body through facebook NLP model for summarization
- * implement drop-down options menu for when user clicks on profile
+ * add functionality to drop-down options menu for when user clicks on profile
- * add login page
- * add signup page
+ * add functionality to login & signup page - storing user credentials in firebase
- * save user details to firebase